mfactory-osaka/ESPTimeCast/README.md

 | `[TIMER xxHxxMxxS]` | `[TIMER 1H30M45S]` | 1 hour 30 minutes 45 seconds |
 | `[TIMER xx]` | `[TIMER 5]` | 5 minutes (number only defaults to minutes) |

-You can combine the timer token with a message:
+You can include the timer token in a message:
 ```
 PIZZA IS READY IN [TIMER 20M]
 ```
+> Note: The timer starts immediately and takes over the display.
+> Any message text is ignored while the timer is running.

 ### Timer Commands